moneil/OSCELOT-DSKTOOL-for-HEROKU/README.md

 12. Follow the instruction to set up Blackboard Learn

 NOTE:
-  Disable all ad-blockers plugins (ghostery, uBlock etc) in your browser.
+  Disable (or add an exception) all ad-blockers plugins (ghostery, uBlock etc) in your browser.

 <hr>